ffund/run-my-experiment-on-geni-blog/2016-03-02-slowloris.md

 ![](/blog/content/images/2021/04/slowloris-reqtimeout.svg)

-However, if the attacker changes their approach - for example, to use a "slow read" of the response instead of slowly sending the request - then this attack is not effective:
+However, if the attacker changes their approach - for example, to use a "slow read" of the response instead of slowly sending the request - then this defense is not effective:

 ![](/blog/content/images/2021/04/apache_slowread.svg)